symplex/shd/firmware/fx3/README.md

 # Building the B2xx FX3 Firmware

-The USRP B200 and B210 each use the Cypress FX3 USB3 PHY for USB3 connectivity.
+The SMINI B200 and B210 each use the Cypress FX3 USB3 PHY for USB3 connectivity.
 This device has an ARM core on it, which is programmed in C. This README will show you how to build our firmware source